Reviewing Nathan’s Famous (NATH) and The Competition

 |2.44

-As a group, “Eating places” companies have a potential upside of 20.29%.
-Given Nathan’s Famous’ peers higher possible upside, analysts plainly believe Nathan’s Famous has less favorable growth aspects than its peers.
+As a group, “Eating places” companies have a potential upside of 21.09%.
+Given Nathan’s Famous’ competitors higher probable upside, analysts clearly believe Nathan’s Famous has less favorable growth aspects than its competitors.

 Profitability

-This table compares Nathan’s Famous and its peers’ net margins, return on equity and return on assets.
+This table compares Nathan’s Famous and its competitors’ net margins, return on equity and return on assets.

 |Net Margins